nephio-project/porch/docs/content/en/docs/4_tutorials_and_how-tos/working_with_porch_repositories/_index.md

 **Repository shows READY: False?**

-- Check repository URL is accessible
+- Check if the repository URL is accessible
-- Verify authentication credentials are correct
+- Verify that the authentication credentials are correct
-- Inspect repository conditions: `porchctl repo get <name> -n <namespace> -o yaml`
+- Inspect the repository conditions: `porchctl repo get <name> -n <namespace> -o yaml`
-- Check Porch server logs for detailed errors
+- Check the Porch server logs for detailed errors

 **Packages not appearing after registration?**

-- Ensure repository has been synchronized (check SYNC SCHEDULE or trigger manual sync)
+- Ensure that the repository has been synchronized (check SYNC SCHEDULE or trigger manual sync)
-- Verify packages have valid Kptfile in repository
+- Verify that the packages have valid Kptfile in repository
-- Check repository directory configuration matches package location
+- Check if the repository directory configuration matches package location
-- If re-registering a previously unregistered repository, packages in Git will reappear after sync
+- If you re-registering a previously unregistered repository, the packages in Git will reappear after sync

 **Authentication failures?**

-- For GitHub: Ensure Personal Access Token has `repo` scope
+- For GitHub: Ensure that the Personal Access Token has `repo` scope
-- For private repos: Verify credentials are correctly configured
+- For private repos: Verify that the credentials are correctly configured
-- Check secret exists: `kubectl get secret <secret-name> -n <namespace>`
+- Check if secret exists: `kubectl get secret <secret-name> -n <namespace>`

 **Need to change repository configuration?**